 - Faulty thermocouple that needs either cleaning or replacing.
-A thermocouple is the wire like probe that sits in the pilot light flame.
+A thermocouple is a wire-like probe that sits in the pilot light flame.
 Replacement of this requires a qualified gas fitter such as Jim’s Plumbing.

 - On storage hot water heaters it can be a faulty thermostat which is usually referred to as a unitrol or sit-valve.
-These units do fail however not as regularly as a thermocouple.
+These units do fail, but not as regularly as a thermocouple.

-- Third issue could be a particle floating inside the pilot tube and is blocking the small hole where the gas is.
+- Another issue could be a particle floating inside the pilot tube and blocking the small hole where the gas is.
 A qualified gas fitter is needed to clean out this pilot tube.
 Call 1300 068 480 today.

-I am Getting Intermittent Cold and Hot Water in my Shower?
+Why am I Getting Intermittent Cold and Hot Water in my Shower?

-This is often a problem on continuous flow and instantaneous hot water system and is the result of one under-sized gas coming to the hot water unit.
+This is often a problem on continuous flow and instantaneous hot water systems and is the result of insufficient gas coming to the hot water unit.

 The diaphragm on the gas meter may be faulty.
 This will require your gas authority to come and replace the diaphragm.

-The shower head that you have may need to be replaced or the restrictor removed as some units are unable to function when disabled shower heads are in place as it trips the hot water system when there is not full flow into unit so the unit does not register as a tap is on resulting in hot water cutting in and out from the shower.
+The showerhead that you have may need to be replaced or the restrictor removed as some hot water units are unable to function when restricted flow showerheads are in place.
+The unit does not register that a tap is on resulting in hot water cutting in and out.